alexpcook/alexpcook.github.io/README.md

 ## About Me

 Hi, I'm Alex Cook.
 I've spent the last four years working in technology in the Midwest, and am now living in the Bay Area.
-My skillset includes solutions engineering, technical architecture, systems programming, automation, and scripting.
+My skill set includes solutions engineering, technical architecture, systems programming, automation, and scripting.

 You can also find me online on [LinkedIn](https://www.linkedin.com/in/alexpcook/) and [GitHub](https://github.com/alexpcook/).
 I'm always open to sharing my experiences and meeting like-minded individuals, so please reach out if you're interested in talking.